 The first vaccine was developed in the 18th century in the United Kingdom.
 It was a vaccine against smallpox, a deadly disease.
 Smallpox is now eradicated worldwide in humans thanks to vaccination.
 The last known naturally occurring case was recorded in 1977 in Somalia.

 Nowadays, there are vaccines for many diseases.
 Research is ongoing to develop vaccines against more diseases.
-Recently, a vaccine was developed against Ebola virus disease, and research is underway on vaccines to protect against human immunodeficiency virus (HIV).
+A vaccine was developed against Ebola virus disease and research is underway on vaccines to protect against human immunodeficiency virus (HIV).

 Safety, quality and standards